-The shape of the COVID-19 pandemic has changed a lot since the first coronavirus cases were detected in King County in January 2020, and the shape of Public Health’s COVID-19 data dashboards have changed along with it.
+The shape of the COVID-19 pandemic has changed a lot since the first coronavirus cases were detected in King County in January 2020, and the shape of Public Health’s COVID-19 data dashboards has changed along with it.

 At each stage of the COVID-19 response, we have updated how data gathered from across the county is presented and what details are included, in an effort to present the most relevant and actionable information for our community and decisionmakers.